ProblemSolver2016/AI-Podcast-Generator/README.md

 To set up and run the AI Podcast Generator, use the provided install_and_run.sh script for one-click installation.
 Steps

 Place install.sh in the same directory as podcastaiworking.py.
 Run the script with:

 bash

     chmod +x install.sh
     ./install.sh

 The script will:

-    Update system dependencies
+* Update system dependencies
-    Install required Python packages
+* Install required Python packages
-    Start the Gradio application and serve it on http://0.0.0.0:7860
+* Start the Gradio application and serve it on http://0.0.0.0:7860

 Usage

-    Open the Gradio interface in your browser at http://0.0.0.0:7860.
+* Open the Gradio interface in your browser at http://0.0.0.0:7860 or (http://127.0.0.1:7860)
-    Upload a PDF document for conversion.
+* Upload a PDF document for conversion.
-    Configure podcast settings:
+* Configure podcast settings:
-        Podcast Duration: Choose the desired podcast length in minutes.
+* Podcast Duration: Choose the desired podcast length in minutes.
-        Participants: Select the number of participants in the conversation.
+* Participants: Select the number of participants in the conversation.
-        Model: Choose a local AI model (e.g., Ollama or Mistral).
+* Model: Choose a local AI model (e.g., Ollama or Mistral).
-    Click Generate Podcast to start the conversion process.
+* Click Generate Podcast to start the conversion process.

 Once completed, the interface will display:

-    A downloadable Transcript of the podcast.
+* A downloadable Transcript of the podcast.
-    The Generated Podcast audio for playback.
+* The Generated Podcast audio for playback.

 Project Structure

 podcastaiworking.py: Main script for AI Podcast Generator. install.sh: Installation and setup script for one-click deployment. requirements.txt: List of Python dependencies.

 Troubleshooting